Richard Schlosser :: President

 He’s hoping to do that by serving on the Dakota Valley Electric Cooperative board of directors.

 Prior to his work at Bobcat, Johnson farmed and ranched near his home 22 miles southeast of Oakes.
-He lives there with his wife of 42 years, Jill.
+He lives there with his wife, Jill.
 The couple has three grown children and eight grandchildren.

-Blaine Lundgren has been a Dakota Valley Electric member for 28 years and has served on the resolutions committee for nine years.
+Blaine Lundgren has been a Dakota Valley Electric member for more than 30 years.

 He has had a long history with co-ops, serving on the Allied Energy board for more than 24 years and the Lamoure County Farmers Union board for many years.